x3python/yt_grabber/README.md

-# GUI for grabbing mp3 files from youtube and many others places powerd by tkinter and framework yt_dlp.
+# GUI for grabbing mp3 files from youtube and many others places powered by tkinter and framework yt_dlp.

 Requirements:
 - python3